rockettheme/docs/Docs/phpbb/styles/corvus/INDEX.md

 ### Responsive Layout

-Acacia's responsive grid system is designed for desktops, tablets, and smartphones.
-Each with minor modifications to enhance compatibility in each mode.
+Corvus' responsive grid system is designed for desktops, tablets, and smartphones -- each with minor modifications to enhance compatibility in each mode.

 [adminguide]: ../../start/styles.md#installing-administrative-modules
-[style]: assets/acacia.jpeg
+[style]: assets/corvus.jpeg
 [rokbridge]: http://www.rockettheme.com/extensions-joomla/rokbridge